ecfeed/ecfeed.java/README.md

 }
 ```

-It is also possible to use enums as arguments.
+It is possible to use enums as arguments.
 To do so, they must be defined in the project.

 ```java
 public class JUnit5Test {